matsengrp/tex-template/misc/writing_with_erick.md

 For cartoons, see the [Inkscape tutorial](https://github.com/fredhutchio/inkscape-tutorial) made by Erick.
 SVG should be our default line-art format.

+### Figure captions

+Give descriptive captions to all your figures and tables that start with a clear "headline" summarizing the key finding.
+The caption should lead with the main message, then provide supporting details.
+For example, instead of "Distribution of mutation rates across sites" write "Mutation rates vary dramatically across antibody sites, with CDRs showing 10-fold higher rates than framework regions."
+This headline approach makes figures more informative and follows the principle of leading with your strongest point.
+Note that this guidance is somewhat relaxed for supplementary figures, where the focus may be on explaining complex methodological details or providing technical information rather than highlighting a key finding.

 ### Referring to figures